Switch 2 Joy-Con Alternatives: Are They Worth It

 Nintendo Switch 2 arrives with notable improvements, such as magnetic controls and mouse mode, but its Joy-Con are still small for large hands.
-If you're looking for more grip for long sessions, third-party controllers offer ergonomic solutions that avoid dreaded drift, though they don't always have official Nintendo licensing. 🎮
+If you're looking for more grip for long sessions, third-party controllers offer ergonomic solutions that avoid the dreaded drift, although they don't always have an official Nintendo license. 🎮

 A Switch 2 Joy-Con next to ergonomic third-party alternative controllers, with improved grip and drift-free design.